2023 Symposium

 For teachers and parents alike, caught up in the thralls of everyday busy-ness it is often difficult to allow for thought to go beyond solving the sheer practical day-to-day issues.
 For the day of the Symposium we grant ourselves the freedom to pause and think together a bit deeper.

-In this year’s Symposium we take up threads that developed from last year’s discussion of concepts of child-centredness.
-For this purpose we have produced a discussion paper as a starting platform and a point of reference.
-We recommend that participants have read the discussion paper in advance, it can be found here.
+In this year’s Symposium we took up threads that developed from last year’s discussion of concepts of child-centredness.
+For this purpose we had produced a discussion paper as a starting platform and a point of reference, it can be found here.

-The Symposium will take place on Saturday, 13th of May, in the time from 11:00 – 17:00 h at Sligo School Project, Abbeyquarter, Sligo (F91XF51).
-There will be three sessions on the day.
-For the first two session we have invited two guest speakers:
+There were three sessions on the day.
+For the first two session we had invited two guest speakers:

-Professor of Education, at the University of Manchester, will address images of child, children, childhood in the context of child-centredness.
-She brings an interdisciplinary perspective to the topic, building on critical psychology, feminist and childhood studies.
+Professor of Education, at the University of Manchester, addressed images of child, children, childhood in the context of child-centredness.
+She brought an interdisciplinary perspective to the topic, building on critical psychology, feminist and childhood studies.

 Established Professor of Education and Head of School in the Schooling NUI Galway, was a teacher and school inspector.
-He will look at the specific situation in Irish schools, drawing on questions of practice and the role of teachers as cultural workers.
+He spoke about experiences in Irish schools, and the model of Reggio Emilia in Italy.

-The third session this year will be reserved for all participants for an open discussion, taking into account Erica’s and Gerry’s session, referring back to the discussion paper, and connecting to their own practices in their relevant fields, be that as parents, teachers, educators.
-In this manner we hope to give more space to everyone to voice their opinions and get into an even more lively exchange of thought.
+The third session was reserved for all participants for an open discussion, taking into account Erica’s and Gerry’s session, referring back to the discussion paper, and connecting to their own practices in their relevant fields, be that as parents, teachers, educators.